cresiiiiiis/IPLogger/README.md

 # Qydic-IPLogger

-IPLogger is a free and open-source tool that helps you gather information about a target's system, including its private and public IP addresses, location, system information, and installed applications.
+Qydic-IPLogger is a free and open-source tool that helps you gather information about a target's system, including its private and public IP addresses, location, system information, and installed applications.

 ## Features